croningp/pycont/README.md

 ## Tutorial

+### Wiring the pumps

+Some documents are available in the [docs folder](http://datalore.chem.gla.ac.uk/JOG/pycont/tree/master/docs).

+### Using the library

+An example is availbale in the [tests folder](http://datalore.chem.gla.ac.uk/JOG/pycont/tree/master/tests).

 Using a [config file](http://datalore.chem.gla.ac.uk/JOG/pycont/blob/master/tests/pump_setup_config.json), you can define:
 - the communication port you are using
 - a description of each pumps you use in your system, for each pump you define: